Published: February 26, 2023

 Daily Spiritual Reflection and Prayers on “Kristin’s Crosses”

-Join Jim Friend and his family on Kristin’s Crosses’ YouTube Channel for “Today’s Catholic Prayers.”
-Jim and his family offer the daily Gospel and reflection along with the rosary and Catholic Prayers of the day.
+Join Jim and Kristin Friend and their family on Kristin’s Crosses YouTube Channel for “Today’s Catholic Prayers.”
+Jim and Kristin offer the daily Gospel and Reflection along with the Rosary and Catholic Prayers of the day.
 Click here to visit the YouTube Page and subscribe.
 If you would like to join the Kristin’s Crosses prayer group on Facebook, click here to request to join.